Ashe County Farmers Market is currently seeking Farmers to join our market for the 2024 season.

 A: Open shelter spots are offered based on vendor seniority.
 Please refer to our Policy and Procedures for more details.

 Q: I don’t know if I should sign up for a Grass Permanent Space (GPS) or be a Drop in vendor.
 What should I consider?

 A: If you are selling only one product, such as green beans or blueberries, that is not available throughout our entire market season (mid-April through October) and only want to sell for a few weeks or want the flexibility to drop in and out of the market as your schedule permits, then you may want to be a Drop In vendor.

 The advantages to becoming a GPS vendor include:

 - It’s less expensive to pay for the full year in advance than to pay for each Saturday as a Drop In Vendor.
 For example, there are 29 Saturdays in our 2024 market season.
 If you paid for each of them on a drop in basis it would have cost you $580.
 If you become a GPS vendor and pay up front, it only costs $150 for the same number of Saturdays, after the initial $80 membership is paid.

 - In addition, when shelter spots are open on any given Saturday because one or more shelter vendors are absent, we fill those spots first with our GPS vendors and/or seniority vendors who do not have a permanent space.

 A: Our market focus is on produce.
 Qualifying produce vendors may join the market at any time throughout our market season.
 All vendors are subject to Board approval.

-Craft vendors are admitted on a limited basis at the Board’s discretion only after their crafts have been juried at our annual Arts & Crafts Jury, which has already been completed for the 2017 Market Season.
+Craft vendors are admitted on a limited basis at the Board’s discretion only after their crafts have been juried at our annual Arts & Crafts Jury.

-Please contact Market Manager Lori Goodman for more information on joining our Market and refer to our policies on this website.
+Please email us at [email protected] for more information on joining our Market and refer to our policies & procedures on this website.